dejanbatanjac/dejanbatanjac.github.io/_posts/2019-12-25-NLP acronyms.md

 ---
 published: true
 layout: post
-title: Acronyms and tasks in NLP
+title: Acronyms terms and tasks in NLP
 permalink: /nlp-acronyms/
 ---
 Wanted to have a summary of he NLP acronyms and common tasks.